Skip to main content

 About me

-I hold a PhD and MSc in Human Computer Interaction (Uppsala University, Sweden) and a BDes in Multimedia Technologies (Polytechnic University of Catalunya, Spain).
-I am currently a Digital Future’s Postdoc Researcher at KTH Royal Institute of Technology (Sweden).
-Previously, I was a postdoc in an ERC-CoG grant at i_mBODY Lab (Universidad Carlos III de Madrid, Spain) and a research visitor at University College London Interaction Center (UK).
+I hold a PhD and MSc in Human Computer Interaction (Uppsala University, Sweden) and a BSc in Multimedia Technologies (Polytechnic University of Catalunya, Spain).

 Are you a Master student at KTH?

-If you are interested in soma design, wearable computing or sensory technologies for health and wellbeing applications, feel free to contact me via email for the possibility of master thesis supervision.
+If you are interested in interaction design for health, soma design, wearable or on-skin computing, and feminist and critical disability perspectives to design, feel free to contact me via email for the possibility of master thesis supervision.